What Is FedLoan?

 What Is Student Loan Servicing?

-After taking out a student loan, the U.S. Department of Education will assign a loan servicer to your account in order to help you manage and repay your loans.
+After taking out a student loan, the U.S. Department of Education will assign a loan servicer to your account to help you manage and repay your loans.
 Keep an eye out for communications from FedLoan or other student loan servicers once you have received your first loan disbursement.
-Your servicer will be your go-to for the life of the loan, which may be decades.
+Your servicer will be your go-to for the life of the loan, which can be decades.

 Loan servicers are the link between borrowers and the Education Department.
 Borrowers typically don’t need to make payments while they’re in school, so initially, servicers keep you updated on things like loan balances and interest accrual.
 You may deal with them if you want to return funds you didn’t end up needing, for example.